-It seems the ensembles’ sound and vibe is conducive to the burgeoning southern (and central) California micro-brewery, gastrobar/gastropub, and wine bar juggernaut.
-Aside from its debut performance at the Factory Gastrobar, The Bodleys in its various incarnations has performed frequently at Bixby Knolls’ Willmore Wine Bar and Dutch’s Brewhouse, at the Rebel Bite gastrobar in the East Village area of downtown Long Beach, at Black Doubt Brewing Company and East Side Bake Shop of Mammoth Lakes, at Rouleur Brewing Company in Carlsbad, and at the Mt.
+It seems the ensemble’s sound and vibe is conducive to the burgeoning southern (and central) California micro-brewery, gastrobar/gastropub, and wine bar juggernaut.
+Aside from its debut performance at the Factory Gastrobar, The Bodleys in its various incarnations has performed frequently at Bixby Knolls’ Willmore Wine Bar, Dutch’s Brewhouse / Syncopated Brewing Company, the Rebel Bite gastrobar in the East Village area of downtown Long Beach, Black Doubt Brewing Company and East Side Bake Shop of Mammoth Lakes, Rouleur Brewing Company in Carlsbad, Ten Mile Brewing Company in Signal Hill, the Long Beach Beer Lab, at SteelCraft’s Long Beach and Bellflower venues, and at the Mt.
 Baldy Resort’s “Moonlight Hikes” and “Battle of the Brews/Sunday Session” events.
 Management is seeking other opportunities to perform at smaller micro-breweries, wine bars, and gastrobars/gastropubs within reach of the greater Long Beach area.

 The ensemble’s original enigmatic name was both a bit of whimsy and an amalgamation of its charter members’ names: Asher Saint Pierre, Billy Traber, Wasyl Bodnar, and John Stradley.
 The ensemble truly needed a new name with the quick exit of Traber and the eventual additions of first Summers and later Komine.
 This led to a spirited and contentious debate on potential band names: “Saint “Butch” Bodley,” “The Strads,” “Switched at Birth,” “The Hymnknots,” “The Pink Straddlac,” “The Cool Guys & Also John,” “Ashkom Sumbodley and the Lime-Lighters, “”The Piekomers,” and many, many other ribald (and downright gross) monikers were floated, but the ensemble has, it seems, settled upon “The Bodleys,” an appellation close enough to the original to not be too problematic.